jonnonz1/nz-statute-book/acts/public/2010/local-government-auckland-transitional-provisions-act-2010.md

 **Financial contributions**

 ### 58 Financial contributions already made or owed to existing local authorities
-(1) This section applies to financial contributions under the Resource Management Act 1991.
+(1) This section applies to financial contributions under the Natural and Built Environment Act 2023.
 (2) The Auckland Council must use any financial contributions it holds or receives by operation of section 35 of the Reorganisation Act in reasonable accordance with the purposes for which they were received by the existing local authorities.
 (3) However, if the financial contributions are held or received for water supply or wastewater services infrastructure, section 59 applies.